A study in contrast in homage to Japan’s Sashimono tradition

 The Bough collection is a study in contrast.
-It rethinks the opposition between the traditional and the modern, between delicacy and resilience.
-The visual tension achieved by mixing heavy slabs of wood with slender, sculptural legs draws upon the functional beauty of Japan’s sashimono tradition; the collection’s elemental simplicity is produced by complex, concealed joints of surprising strength.
+It rethinks the opposition between traditional and modern, between delicacy and resilience.
+The visual tension achieved by mixing heavy slabs of wood with slender, sculptural legs draws upon the functional beauty of Japan’s Sashimono tradition; the collection’s elemental simplicity is produced by complex, concealed joints of surprising strength.
 Each detail is precisely executed with the highest standard of craftsmanship to emphasize the beauty of the solid ash construction.

-As with all of Kalon’s work, the pieces are built in the United States from exclusively domestic materials.
+As with all of Kalon’s work, pieces are built in the United States from exclusively domestic materials.
 There is only one shop in the country that has the machining capacity to mill to the precision required by the collection.
 After milling, the pieces are built and finished by Mennonite craftsmen in Pennsylvania.